 It’s best to pan fry shrimp for 1-2 minutes on each side.
 Shrimp cooks very quickly, so make sure to watch it.
 Shrimp will turn a very light pink when they are cooked.

 Tips for prepping shrimp:

-Best shrimp for stir fry?
 The best shrimp for stir fry is fresh shrimp.
 However, we like to buy shrimp that is frozen and keep it on hand.
-We used peeled & deveined frozen shrimp for this recipe.
+We used frozen shrimp peeled and deveined for this recipe.

-How to defrost shrimp?
-Place frozen shrimp in cold water in a bowl or strainer for 5-7 minutes until defrosted.
+To defrost frozen shrimp – Place shrimp in cold water in a bowl or strainer for 5-7 minutes until defrosted.

 - 1 tablespoon Thrive Market Avocado Oil

 - 1 cup sugar snap peas ends trimmed

 - 1 tablespoon toasted sesame oil

 - 1 tablespoon rice wine vinegar